unicorefw-org/unicorefw-py/docs/guide.md

     *   `*args`: Arguments to pass to the function.
 *   **Example**:

-        UniCoreFW.defer(print, "This will be printed after the current call stack is clear")
+        _.defer(print, "This will be printed after the current call stack is clear")

 #### 73\. `delay(func, wait, *args)`